 Ian Chance, Mentor newplatform.art Director MA Creative Entrepreneurship University of East Anglia

 “There is much expectation, confusion and consequential exploitation during the first months and years of graduation.
-For the emerging artist being involved in a scheme that safely springboards them into the professional world during the transitional phase is a welcomed and valued opportunity for them and the UAL.
-We want our students to succeed.
-This project genuinely helps them towards establishment of their identity as artists.
-We are thrilled to be part of this project.”
+For the emerging artist being involved in a scheme that safely springboards them into the professional world during the transitional phase is a welcomed and valued opportunity for them.

 “Thank you for all the amazing advice and information you have given us all.
 It has been a real pleasure to be part of the Clyde and Co / New Platform Art cohort of artists.”